awsdocs/aws-proton-user-guide/doc_source/ag-components-example-cfn.md

 1. Publish the new service template minor version\.
 For more information, see [Register and publish templates](template-create.md)\.

-1. Be sure to allow the `proton:CreateComopnent` in the IAM role of developers that use this service template\.
+1. Be sure to allow the `proton:CreateComponent` in the IAM role of developers that use this service template\.

 ## Developer steps<a name="ag-components-example-cfn.dev"></a>